dry-python/returns/docs/pages/future.rst

 around ``Future[Result[a, b]]``,
 so you won't need to use methods like ``.map`` and ``.bind`` twice.

-You can always covert it with methods like ``.from_typecast`` and ``.from_future_result``.
+You can always convert it with methods like ``.from_typecast`` and ``.from_future_result``.